dmkskd/clickhouse-settings-browser/README.md

    - `python3 -m http.server` and browse to `http://localhost:8000/`
    - Or open `index.html` directly in a browser.

-Enrichment (Related + Docs Mentions)
+Enrichment (Related + Mentions)
-- Add relationships between settings (families, co-changes, docs co-mentions) and short docs excerpts.
+- Adds relationships between settings (families, co-changes, co-mentions) and short documentation snippets.
 - Requires a generated `settings.json` and optionally a local `clickhouse-docs` clone for docs co-mentions.

 Steps